omarhaitham19/online-clothing-store/README.md

    - Import the SQL schema file (`hagahelwa.sql`) into your MySQL database.
    - Update the database connection details in `connection.php` with your MySQL credentials.

-3. Configure the database connection in `connection.php`.
-4. Run the application using a PHP server.
+3. Run the application using a PHP server.